 NOTE: This notice of questions and answers about the Fair Housing Accessibility Guidelines will be codified in the 1994 edition of the Code of Federal Regulations as Appendix IV to the Fair Housing regulations (24 CFR Ch.I., Subch.A, App.
 IV).

-2013 HUD and DOJ Joint Statement – "Accessibility (Design and Construction) Requirements for Covered Multifamily Dwellings Under the Fair Housing Act" https://portal.hud.gov/hudportal/documents/huddoc?id=JOINTSTATEMENT.PDF
+2013 HUD and DOJ Joint Statement – Accessibility (Design and Construction) Requirements for Covered Multifamily Dwellings Under the Fair Housing Act https://portal.hud.gov/hudportal/documents/huddoc?id=JOINTSTATEMENT.PDF

-This Joint Statement provides guidance regarding the persons, entities, and types of housing and related facilities that are subject to the accessible design and construction requirements of the Act (hereinafter, “design and construction requirements”).
+This Joint Statement provides guidance regarding the persons, entities, and types of housing and related facilities that are subject to the accessible design and construction requirements of the Act (hereinafter, design and construction requirements).
 See 42 U.S.C. § 3604(f)(3).

 Fair Housing Act Design Manual (designed and developed by Barrier Free Environments, Inc. For HUD.):